-Uses of a UK LLP: forming a business in the UK involves choosing between various company structures and for many the limited liability partnership (LLP) is an attractive option.
+Uses of an LLP: forming a business in the UK involves choosing between various company structures and for many the limited liability partnership is an attractive option.
 The LLP has become established as a common structure for professional partnerships but other entrepreneurs are now coming to appreciate the benefits of the structure.
 The LLP has many similarities with the limited company (LTD).
 Both will be registered at Companies House and both will receive a certificate of incorporation.
-Thereafter, both will have to submit annual accounts and filing annual returns.
+Thereafter, both will have to submit annual accounts and filling on annual returns.
 Both structures also offer the protection of limited liability.
 There are, however, significant differences between the two structures.

 Differences between a limited company and limited liability partnership: LLP must have a minimum of two members, while the LTD can operate with just a single director.
 The LLP does not have to hold an annual general meeting.
 There are also differences in the taxation regime that applies to LTDs and LLPs, particularly around the remuneration of directors or members.
 One significant difference is that LLPs cannot issue shares.
 This can make it more difficult to raise finance as they cannot sell shares to raise capital.
 It can also be more difficult to construct an exit strategy and sell or transfer the assets of the LLP.